nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Alternatives

 1. One alternative could be to not use a third-party package (`org.json`), and instead manually parse the json file and write the corresponding values to a CSV file which ProgrammerError would create.
 We chose not to go down this route as it is much more tedious with little reward in terms of code management and code quality.

 2. Another alternative with respect to the user experience could be to disallow the user from selecting a folder to save their data to.
 Instead, a default location could be chosen so as to save the user some time in getting their data downloaded quickly.
 However, since we wanted to make ProgrammerError more flexible and adaptable to different users, we opted to include the functionality of allowing the user to select a folder destination.

-_{more aspects and alternatives to be added}_

 --------------------------------------------------------------------------------------------------------------------